isomorphic-software/smartclient-docs/classes/AdaptiveMenu.md

 ### Description
 Whether [separators](../reference.md#class-toolstripseparator) should be shown for inline menu items.
 True by default for horizontal [orientation](Layout.md#attr-layoutorientation), false for vertical.

-Note, to use explicit menu separators ([MenuItem.isSeparator](MenuItem.md#attr-menuitemisseparator)) which will also show in the ToolStrip, set this property `false` to avoid showing duplicate separators in the menu.

 **Flags**: IR

 ---